cowlicks/blind-salaries/README.md

 ## setup
 They prepare as a group:
-* Agree who the N employees who will participate are
+* agree who the N employees who will participate are
-* Agree on a third party who creates a new RSA key specifically for this event
+* agree on a third party who creates a new RSA key specifically for this event
-* Agree on an anonymous forum to post the salaries
+* agree on an anonymous forum to post the salaries
-* Every employee generates an RSA key pair
+* every employee generates an RSA key pair
-* Give the third party the authorized employee's public keys
+* give the third party the authorized employee's public keys

 # blinding
 Then each employee does a few things: